-I'm pretty new to plugins and trying to run a function when deleting a comment.
+I'm trying to run a function when deleting a comment.
 This entails hooking into "delete_comment" if I'm not mistaken.

 add_action( 'delete_comment', 'do_something', 10 ,1);